casework/CASE-Implementation-Volatility/README.md

 only**, and may not fully comply to the CASE ontology as it is an evolving standard.

-This repository takes the following plugins from the [Volatility framework](https://github.com/volatilityfoundation/volatility/) and adapats the output to be CASE compliant based on the v0.1.0 release:
+This repository takes the following plugins from the [Volatility framework](https://github.com/volatilityfoundation/volatility/) and converts the output to CASE format:

 * [handles.py](https://github.com/volatilityfoundation/volatility/blob/master/volatility/plugins/handles.py)
 * [procdump.py](https://github.com/volatilityfoundation/volatility/blob/master/volatility/plugins/procdump.py)